Finding tests

 Changing the Root Directory

 By default, Bun looks for test files starting from the current working directory.
-You can change this with the root option in your bunfig.toml:
+Change this with the root option in bunfig.toml:

 [test]